-At this time, the Bronzeville Bee is open to short fiction submissions.
+At this time, the Bronzeville Bee is closed to short fiction submissions.

 Preferred genres include crime, sci fi, fantasy, horror and YA …